150 B.C. places: Cariboo-Chilcotin & north

 13. W.A.C.
 Bennett Dam Visitor Centre, Hudson's Hope

 Upgraded just a few years ago, this visitor centre now boasts a wide range of exhibits around dam construction, wildlife in the area and a First Nations gallery.
 There's also a new cafe, and don't miss the guided underground bus tour.
-Get details on the visitor centre here.
+Get details on the visitor centre here, including opening details during the COVID-19 pandemic.

 14. Grain elevator art gallery in Dawson Creek